 In the section on reviews, Martin Schreiner's well-established literature report is presented, offering a detailed and highly informative overview of new publications in the field of religious education.
 In addition, we would like to recommend both the conference review and the conference announcements in the section of the same name, which Julia Spichal has thankfully compiled.

-Many thanks to the Viennese staff members Karin Sima, Marietta Behnoush, Julia Spichal, Nadine Mund, Sara Wolf, Max Saudino, as well as to the Nuremberg staff member Christa Tribula for their great editorial and technical support.
+Many thanks to the Viennese staff members Karin Sima, Marietta Behnoush, Julia Spichal, Nadine Mund, Sara Wolf, Max Saudino, the Nuremberg staff member Christa Tribula as well as the Jena staff member Katharina Muth for their great editorial and technical support.

 We wish you a stimulating read and look forward to your feedback!